Surface Analysis Map in ArcGIS

 The Slope represents the variations of the landscape.
 You want to find the areas most at risk of landslide based on the angle of steepness in an area.

-Open Slope, slope window appears select Input Raster and Output Raster (you can choose output measurement- Degree or Percent) and click ok.
+Open Slope, The Slope window appears to select Input Raster, and Output Raster (you can choose output measurement- Degree or Percent), and click OK.

 Viewshed